Naperville Animal Control is a unit within the Naperville Police Department designed to:

 - Total number of cats and dogs euthanized = 1

-- Total number of rodents transferred to private parties = 7
+- Total number of wildlife transferred to Willowbrook Wildlife Center = 13

 What Else do Animal Control Officers (ACOs) Do?